mbordash/polymarket-us/README.md

 }
 ```

-For idempotent endpoints, the SDK already honours this automatically — the `Retry-After`
+For idempotent endpoints, the SDK already honors this automatically — the `Retry-After`
 duration is used directly instead of the configured backoff.

 ## Testing